raddy/hl-tf/README.md

 # Hyperliquid Non-Validator Node

-Deploy a Hyperliquid non-validator node on AWS EC2 using Terraform.
+Deploy a Hyperliquid non-validator node on AWS EC2 using Terraform with S3-based script management.

 ## Requirements